3 Empire and Jim Crow

 Immigration Again

-For Americans at the turn of the century, imperialism and immigration were two sides of the same coin.
-It is no coincidence that many of the women and men involved in both imperialist and anti-imperialist organizations were also concerned with the plight of new arrivals to the United States.
-Industrialization, imperialism, and immigration were all linked.
+For Americans at the turn of the century, industrialization, imperialism, and immigration were all linked.
 Imperialism had at its core a desire for markets for American goods, and those goods were increasingly manufactured by immigrant labor.
-This sense of growing dependence on “others” as producers and consumers, along with doubts about their capability of assimilation into the mainstream of white, Protestant American society, caused a great deal of anxiety among native-born Americans.
+This sense of growing dependence on “others” as both producers and consumers, along with doubts about their ability to assimilate into the mainstream of white, Protestant American society, caused a great deal of anxiety among native-born Americans.

 Uncle Sam's lodging-house